Gluten Free Beer vs Low Gluten Beer

-Recent years have shown a growing demand for low gluten and gluten free products.
+Demand for low gluten and gluten free products has grown in recent years.
 This increase extends to beer, bringing with it a number of benefits that beers with normal gluten-levels don’t offer.
 So, what is a low gluten beer?
 What are the benefits of it?
 Where does the gluten in beer come from?

 We’re here to share some small insights to answer all those questions...